2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Notes.md

 					if True:
 						print("This indented code will always get run")
 				```
-		2. Be careful writing expressions that use logical operators
+		2. Be careful while writing expressions that use logical operators
 			Logical operators and, or and not have specific meanings that aren't quite the
 			same as their meanings in plain English.
 Make sure your boolean expressions are
 			being evaluated the way you expect them to.